stevekinney/vite-workshop/src/content/css.md

 };
 ```

-3. **SCSS and Other Preprocessors:**
-   - Vite also supports popular CSS preprocessors like SCSS, Less, and Stylus.
+3. **SCSS and Other Preprocessors**: Vite also supports popular CSS preprocessors like SCSS, Less, and Stylus.
    - To use SCSS, for example, you can simply install the `sass` package and start writing `.scss` files in your project.
    - There's no need for additional configuration; Vite will process these files automatically.